amcginlay/eks-demos/doc/15-aws-load-balancer-controller/README.md

 ```

 Start by re-implementing what we had in the previous section - a single load balancer forwarding all traffic to one deployment via its service.
-This time will be creating an Application Load Balancer (ALB).
+This time we will be creating an Application Load Balancer (ALB).
 ```bash
 kubectl -n ${EKS_APP_NS} create ingress ${EKS_APP} \
   --annotation kubernetes.io/ingress.class=alb \